-In the case of the current proposal for 134 dwellings, this is expected to generate: 25 primary children $(134 \times 0.19) - 1$ SEN 20 secondary children $(134 \times 0.15) - 1$ SEN 2 SEN children $(134 \times 0.51 \times 0.023\%)$ in the area as a result of agreed financial contributions.
-The analysis undertaken has identified that a shortfall of school places still remains.
+In the case of the current proposal for 134 dwellings, this is expected to generate: 25 primary children (134 x 0.19) - 1 SEN 20 secondary children (134 x 0.15) - 1 SEN 2 SEN children (134 x 0.51 x 0.023%)

 The development is expected to impact on secondary school and SEN places in the locality.
-Contributions which have been negotiated on other developments are factored into the forecasts both in terms of the increased pupil numbers and the increased capacity at schools
+Contributions which have been negotiated on other developments are factored into the forecasts both in terms of the increased pupil numbers and the increased capacity at schools in the area as a result of agreed financial contributions.
+The analysis undertaken has identified that a shortfall of school places still remains.